 My community group met online last night.
-Though we’re all within a couple miles of one another, own vehicles, and are healthy, we were unable to meet in person.
+Though we’re all within a couple of miles of one another, own vehicles, and are healthy, we were unable to meet in person.
 Like nearly everyone else in the world right now, our city is witnessing an outbreak of the novel virus COVID-19, and we have been ordered to stay home.

-Zoom provided us the connection to check in on one another.
+Zoom provided us with the connection to check in on one another.
 From a dining room, bedroom, front yard and home office, we all shared a common experience — bewilderment at what to do and how to live in this unique moment.
-Like you, we’re all young, and agreed that this is the first crisis that we have faced where we cannot ask our parents or mentors what to do.
+Like you, we’re all young and agreed that this is the first crisis that we have faced where we cannot ask our parents or mentors what to do.
 They haven’t experienced this before, either.

 Coming together, apart

-In most crises we come together, but in the coronavirus pandemic we have to stay apart.
+In most crises, we come together, but in the coronavirus pandemic, we have to stay apart.
 The COVID-19 virus is rapidly changing our society, perhaps in some ways that will be permanent.
 One of the most significant challenges that the virus has already presented is the necessity for social distancing.

 I want us to think about how to wisely approach this situation in two specific areas — relationships and time.
-Both are uniquely at risk while we practice social distancing; a loss of relational contact and daily structure can lead to anxiety, sinful indulgence and time wasting.
+Both are uniquely at risk while we practice social distancing; a loss of relational contact and daily structure can lead to anxiety, sinful indulgence and time-wasting.
 But while each area holds a unique challenge, each also presents a unique opportunity.

 Maintaining relationships: wisely engaging digital media

-Since the advent of social media, and particularly app-driven smartphones, we have been increasingly willing to minimise our interactions with others.
+Since the advent of social media and particularly app-driven smartphones, we have been increasingly willing to minimise our interactions with others.
 We have unwittingly been practising social distancing; Facebook has long been training us for the real thing.